William Drummond, 1st Viscount Strathallan: Background

-At Odds With Cromwell
+At odds with Cromwell

 He happened to hear Cromwell's discussion with the commissioners sent from Scotland to protest against putting the king to death, and he afterwards told Burnet that 'Cromwell had plainly the better of them at their own weapon, and upon their own principles' (Own Time, Oxford edition, i.
 71–3).
 After witnessing the preparations for the execution of the king, the next day he joined Charles II in Holland.
 At the battle of Worcester in 1651, where he commanded a brigade, he was taken prisoner and carried to Windsor, but managed to escape and reach the king at Paris.
 He soon afterwards landed at Yarmouth, and contrived to reach Scotland disguised as a carrier, bearing with him the royal commission.
 He was with the royalists under the Earl of Glencairn in the highlands in 1653, where his kinsman, Andrew Drummond, brother of Sir James Drummond of Machanay, commanded a regiment of Athole-men, and continued in their ranks until they were dispersed by the parliamentary general, Morgan, at the end of 1654 (Burnet, i.
 103–4).

 Service in Russia

 He now sought permission of Charles to enter the Muscovite service.
 Accordingly, in August 1655 he accompanied his friend Thomas Dalyell [q. v.] to Russia (Egerton MS. 15856, f.
 69 b), where he was appointed colonel.
-He quickly gained the favour of the czar, Alexis Michaelovitch, and became major-general.
+He quickly gained the favour of the czar, Alexis Michaelovitch, and became a major-general.
 In 1662, he was attacked by superior enemy forces near Chausy, but won a complete victory.
 In 1663, he was awarded the rank of lieutenant-general.
 As he himself says, he 'served long in the wars at home and abroad against the Polonians and Tartars' (Genealogie of the most Ancient House of Drummond).
 After the Restoration it was not without great difficulty that Charles prevailed on the czar to allow Drummond to leave his dominions.
 He returned to England in 1665, bringing with him a flattering testimonial of his services from Alexis (Addit.
 MS. 21408).